 Before calibration is performed, it is standard practice to filter the available data set to eliminate outliers and thereby stabilize parameter estimation, ensuring the most efficient calibration.
-As proposed by Bakshi et al., we remove options that have the following characteristics from the calibration process:
+As proposed by Bakshi et al., ["Empirical performance of alternative option pricing models."
+The Journal of Finance, 52(5):2003-2049, December 1997], we remove options that have the following characteristics from the calibration process:

-- Options with zero volumes (i.e., non-traded options)
+- 1. Options with zero volumes; i.e., non-traded options

-- In-the-money options
+- 2. In-the-money options

-- Options with no bid or no ask
+- 3. Options with no bid or no ask

-- Options with price lower than 0.05
+- 4. Options with price lower than 0.05